-Ernst & Young LLP, the Company's external auditors for the years ended December 31, 2022, 2021 and 2020, who are appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements as at and for the years ended December 31, 2022, 2021 and 2020.
+Ernst & Young LLP, the Company's external auditors for the years ended December 31, 2023, 2022 and 2021, who are appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements as at and for the years ended December 31, 2023, 2022 and 2021.
 The report from Ernst & Young LLP follows.

-/s/ Albert Friesen /s/ Haaris Uddin
+/s/ Albert Friesen

-Dr. Albert D. Friesen Haaris Uddin

-Chief Executive Officer Chief Financial Officer
+Dr. Albert D. Friesen Chief Executive Officer

-April 06, 2023
+April 08, 2024